ThiagoDAraujoS/CSharp-Hexagon-Matrix-Module/index.md

 ## Public Methods
 ## Foreach
-provides a foreach loop to iterate over the array while exposing the hexVector Id and reference to the value.
+provides a foreach loop to iterate over the array while exposing the Hex.Vector Id and reference to the value.
 ### Description
 ~~~ c#
 public delegate void ExplicitForeachOperationDelegate(Vector id, ref T item);